6028 S. Gallup St.

 Littleton, CO 80120

-Food and drink may not be brought into the museum or onto the farm sites.
+Food and beverages are not allowed in the museum or on the farm sites.

 Littleton Museum offers visitors a unique link between the past and present.
 Located on 40 acres adjacent to Ketring Lake, the museum encompasses three exhibition galleries, a children's interactive gallery, research center, and two 19th-century living history farm sites.